2018 Victorian Sport Award Finalists

 Tennis Victoria Country Week

 Previously managed by the Victorian Country Tennis Association, Tennis Victoria took the reigns of Country Week in 2018.
 Over 1200 players and 200 teams participated.
-The impact to the community saw a greater awareness of Tennis not just at the tennis club, but neighbouring clubs and schools.
+The impact to the community saw a greater awareness of Tennis not just at the tennis club, but neighboring clubs and schools.
 The number of children registered at the club grew by 45%.
 There were market days with local retailers bringing produce to sell and the Skin and Cancer Foundation were involved for skin and cancer messaging.
 Swan Hill Council were also a key partner, supporting the event and assisting to ensure there was enough accommodation for participants.
 Additionally, many local accommodation and restaurants partnered with the event.
 The economic impact to the town is upwards of 1.5 million for the week.

 Melbourne International 3 Day Event (MI3DE)